haripen/KneeExt/README.md

 # KneeExt
-A simple Matlab function for simulating a concentric leg-press knee extension task.
+A simple Matlab and Python (converted using chatGPT 3.5) function for simulating a concentric leg-press knee extension task.

 Harald Penasso & Sigrid Thaller*